JustA3DObject/DevFriends/README.md

 and create the app using
 >python manage.py startapp appname
 10. Replace the default files with the favorable files from this repo except the security key in settings.py
-11. Enter into the project directory
-12. Run the project using
+11. Run the project using
 >python manage.py runserver